Cored Welds, part 2.

 you use a "quality flux core wire" with the correct technique and

-the flux cored weld slag should peel off.
+and also use 300F interpass temp control with multi-pass welds, that flux cored weld slag should almost peel off.

 On above left.
 Ed carrying out pipe root weld research comparing